Our next courses for English speaking clients

 TRUFFLE SPECIES IDENTIFICATION, SPORE INOCULUM QUALITY ASSESSMENT

-- The use of microscopy for plant production and plantation management of plants inoculated with Tuber melanosporum
+- The use of microscopy for truffle plantation management

 - Truffle identification, importance and objectives